colinmcglynn/tyk-docs/tyk-docs/content/getting started/key-concepts/what-is-a-session-object.md

 #### Where can I get more information?

 A session object is just a JSON object.
-For more details of each parameter in the session object, see [Tyk Token Session Object Details][1].
+For more details of each parameter in the session object, see [Key Session Object Details](/docs/tyk-gateway-api/key-session-object-details/).

- [1]: /docs/tyk-rest-api/token-session-object-details/